obonaventure/cnp3/book/index.rst

 ..
+Copyright |copy| 2010 by Olivier Bonaventure
+..
+This file is licensed under a `creative commons licence <http://creativecommons.org/licenses/by-sa/3.0/>`_

+..
 Computer Networking : Principles, Protocols and Practice, created by sphinx-quickstart on Tue Sep  8 22:48:38 2009.
    You can adapt this file completely to your liking, but it should at least